j-e-morris/pets/README.md

 # pets
-A development repo for the 'pets' package
+A development repo for the `pets` package